Food As Medicine

 Medicinal honey

-Organic Manuka Honey, especially with a high MGO level, such as Biosota Medicinal Grade Manuka Honey, can be used to break down the biofilm that H. Pylori uses to protect itself, making it vulnerable to natural stomach acid, which can destroy it.
+Organic Manuka honey with a high MGO level can be used to break down the biofilm that H. Pylori uses to protect itself, making it vulnerable to natural stomach acid, which can destroy it.
 As a practitioner, I have had several clients test clear of H. Pylori after a regime of Manuka honey and a diatomaceous earth supplement.
 This can eliminate the need for long-term antibiotics, which can disrupt the gut microbiome.
 NB: This protocol is best done under the supervision of a Naturopath.

 Benefits of Manuka Honey as a Functional Superfood